catalyst-cloud/catalystcloud-docs/source/getting-started/access.rst

 Accessing the Sky TV Cloud
 ############################

-In the previous section, we learned about the various services the available to Sky TV's cloud.
+In the previous section, we learned about the various services available to Sky TV's cloud.
 Now we'll show you how to use access these services via the Sky TV dashboard.